What is Running Physio?

 - Any contributing musculoskeletal deficits, such as strength and mobility

 - Your training load (running frequency, weekly km’s, type of sessions)

 - Running technique & footwear

 As runners ourselves, we understand the frustration of injury affecting your running.
 To get back to their best, we believe it’s vital for runners to know exactly what is going on, and to have a clear plan.
 With further training in running biomechanics and injury management, along with keeping up to date with the latest research, we have developed the skills and knowledge to help you effectively manage and stay on top of running-related injury.
-We also have a wide referral network of sports physicians and other allied health professionals who can also assist in the management of specific injury, helping enable you to receive best-practice care.
+We have a wide referral network of reliable physicians for sports physiotherapy in Adelaide and other allied health professionals who can also assist with the management of specific injuries, enabling you to receive the best treatment possible.

 Running Physio North Adelaide